marmikpatel19/BookAway/README.md

 <p align="center" style="text-align: center;">
     I got the inspiration, structure, and some styling from <a href="https://github.com/briancodex">Brian Design</a>'s <a href="https://www.youtube.com/watch?v=I2UBjN5ER4s">React Website Tutorial</a>.
-I refactored and developed the rest of the BookBees website.
+I refactored and developed the rest of the <a href="https://sad-lamport-370283.netlify.app/">BookBees</a> website.
 Photos from <a href="https://www.pexels.com/">Pexels</a>.
 </p>